harrisonlab/phytophthora_fragariae/README.md

 ```
 strain: A4      species: P.fragariae
-the total number of SigP gene is:       10,536
+the total number of SigP gene is:       10,510
-the number of unique SigP gene is:      3,682
+the number of unique SigP gene is:      3,651
-the number of SigP-RxLR genes are:      389
+the number of SigP-RxLR genes are:      379
-the number of SigP-RxLR-EER genes are:  190
+the number of SigP-RxLR-EER genes are:  194

 strain: Bc16    species: P.fragariae
-the total number of SigP gene is:       12,230
+the total number of SigP gene is:       12,246
-the number of unique SigP gene is:      4,223
+the number of unique SigP gene is:      4,227
 the number of SigP-RxLR genes are:      444
-the number of SigP-RxLR-EER genes are:  209
+the number of SigP-RxLR-EER genes are:  207

 strain: Bc1     species: P.fragariae
-the total number of SigP gene is:       10,677
+the total number of SigP gene is:       10,559
-the number of unique SigP gene is:      3,706
+the number of unique SigP gene is:      3,659
-the number of SigP-RxLR genes are:      387
+the number of SigP-RxLR genes are:      379
-the number of SigP-RxLR-EER genes are:  197
+the number of SigP-RxLR-EER genes are:  192

 strain: Bc23    species: P.fragariae
-the total number of SigP gene is:       10,668
+the total number of SigP gene is:       10,917
-the number of unique SigP gene is:      3,723
+the number of unique SigP gene is:      3,782
-the number of SigP-RxLR genes are:      380
+the number of SigP-RxLR genes are:      373
-the number of SigP-RxLR-EER genes are:  192
+the number of SigP-RxLR-EER genes are:  194

 strain: Nov27   species: P.fragariae
-the total number of SigP gene is:       10,661
+the total number of SigP gene is:       10,643
-the number of unique SigP gene is:      3,705
+the number of unique SigP gene is:      3,700
-the number of SigP-RxLR genes are:      375
+the number of SigP-RxLR genes are:      370
 the number of SigP-RxLR-EER genes are:  187

 strain: Nov5    species: P.fragariae
-the total number of SigP gene is:       10,618
+the total number of SigP gene is:       10,582
-the number of unique SigP gene is:      3,689
+the number of unique SigP gene is:      3,673
-the number of SigP-RxLR genes are:      378
+the number of SigP-RxLR genes are:      372
 the number of SigP-RxLR-EER genes are:  192

 strain: Nov71   species: P.fragariae
-the total number of SigP gene is:       10,712
+the total number of SigP gene is:       10,625
-the number of unique SigP gene is:      3,724
+the number of unique SigP gene is:      3,661
-the number of SigP-RxLR genes are:      381
+the number of SigP-RxLR genes are:      377
-the number of SigP-RxLR-EER genes are:  191
+the number of SigP-RxLR-EER genes are:  187

 strain: Nov77   species: P.fragariae
-the total number of SigP gene is:       10,547
+the total number of SigP gene is:       10,602
-the number of unique SigP gene is:      3,661
+the number of unique SigP gene is:      3,670
-the number of SigP-RxLR genes are:      359
+the number of SigP-RxLR genes are:      351
-the number of SigP-RxLR-EER genes are:  174
+the number of SigP-RxLR-EER genes are:  170

 strain: Nov9    species: P.fragariae
-the total number of SigP gene is:       10,773
+the total number of SigP gene is:       10,674
-the number of unique SigP gene is:      3,700
+the number of unique SigP gene is:      3,681
-the number of SigP-RxLR genes are:      375
+the number of SigP-RxLR genes are:      373
-the number of SigP-RxLR-EER genes are:  192
+the number of SigP-RxLR-EER genes are:  191

 strain: ONT3    species: P.fragariae
-the total number of SigP gene is:       13,161
+the total number of SigP gene is:       12,442
-the number of unique SigP gene is:      4,604
+the number of unique SigP gene is:      4,439
-the number of SigP-RxLR genes are:      370
+the number of SigP-RxLR genes are:      406
-the number of SigP-RxLR-EER genes are:  185
+the number of SigP-RxLR-EER genes are:  203

 strain: SCRP245_v2      species: P.fragariae
-the total number of SigP gene is:       11,784
+the total number of SigP gene is:       11,862
-the number of unique SigP gene is:      4,137
+the number of unique SigP gene is:      4,164
-the number of SigP-RxLR genes are:      383
+the number of SigP-RxLR genes are:      396
-the number of SigP-RxLR-EER genes are:  189
+the number of SigP-RxLR-EER genes are:  195
 ```

 ####F) From Secreted gene models - Hmm evidence of RxLR effectors